shakebugs/shake-docs/docs/android/configuration-and-data/ticket-metadata.md

 ## Different from User metadata

-Use Ticket metadata to attach useful custom data to tickes.
+Use Ticket metadata to attach useful custom data to tickets.
 Examples are statuses of various app variables at the moment of ticket being sent:
 * Current chat room ID
 * List of items curreently in a shopping cart
 * Task synced true/false